minprog/app-studio/info/10 Syllabus.md

 *instructor*
 <help@mprog.nl>

+Tim van Elsloo
+Hella Haanstra
 Gracia Redder
-*teaching assistant, Android*

-Julian Jansen
-*teaching assistant, iOS*

-Hella Haanstra
-*teaching assistant, Android (2nd term)*
+Caitlin Schäffers
 Renske Talsma
-*teaching assistant, Android (2nd term)*

-Bob Oey
-*teaching assistant, iOS (2nd term)*

 ## Prerequisites

-You need to have finished Programming 1 and 2, or equivalent, as decided by the course's instructor.
+You need to have finished Programming 1 and 2, or equivalent as decided by the course's instructor.
 You need to be comfortable with programming, plus have some experience with memory management, runtime analysis, design patterns, databases, and basic data structures and algorithms.
 You need to have a laptop